2025 Rio Bonito do Iguaçu tornado

-During the evening hours of November 7, 2025, a rare and violent tornado devastated the municipality of Rio Bonito do Iguaçu in Paraná, Brazil, killing five people (one indirectly), injuring 835 others, and causing widespread damage.
-The tornado was rated as a mid-range F4 on the Fujita scale by PREVOTS and MetSul Meteorologia.
-(Note: Simepar, an agency associated with the state government of Paraná, rated the tornado a lower F3.)
+During the evening hours of November 7, 2025, a destructive and extremely large tornado devastated the municipality of Rio Bonito do Iguaçu in Paraná, Brazil, killing five people (one indirectly), injuring 835 others, and causing widespread damage.
+The tornado traveled 75 km and had a peak width of 3,250 m or 2.02 mi.
+The tornado was rated F4 on the Fujita scale by PREVOTS, MetSul Meteorologia, and SIMEPAR.
 The same storm went on to produce another violent F4 tornado that struck nearby Guarapuava and Candói, killing a sixth person.
 Another man died of acute heart failure the next day due to post-traumatic stress caused by the tornado.

 Meteorological synopsis

 According to Simepar and MetSul Meteorologia, the tornado was caused by the interaction between a mass of warm, humid air coming from the north of the country and a strong cold front advancing through the south, driven by an extratropical cyclone.
 The atmospheric conditions favored the formation of a supercell.

 The warm air that was over southern Brazil, coming from the Amazon rainforest, increased thermodynamic instability, which was also intensified by the sharp drop in temperature, enabling the formation of other storms in the region, including at least three other tornadoes in the neighboring state of Santa Catarina.

 In addition to the squall line produced by the cyclone, other determining factors for the formation of the tornado were low level jets directed westward across Santa Catarina and Paraná, increasing vertical wind shear and thus favoring tornadogenesis.

 The supercell that produced the Rio Bonito do Iguaçu tornado formed in the nearby municipality of Quedas do Iguaçu, to the west.
 After forming, the tornado traveled eastwards, gaining intensity before striking Rio Bonito with a width estimated at 800 to 1,000 metres, and dissipated within another neighboring municipality after covering an estimated distance of 40 km.
-This supercell also produced an F2 or F3 tornado in Guarapuava that killed a sixth person.
+This supercell also produced another F4 tornado in Guarapuava that killed a sixth person.
 A second supercell formed over the municipality of Ibema before moving east and producing another F2 tornado over Turvo, causing some damage to forests and homes.